godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==

+= 2.0.9 - January 2019

+* Update: Update Product icon SVGs

 = 2.0.8 - December 2018

-* Fix: Domain search by adding form as an allowed tag.
+* Fix: Domain search by adding form as an allowed tag

 = 2.0.7 - December 2018